martincartledge/martincartledge.github.io/getting-the-interview.md

 ### Goals

 I know what you are thinking, _ummm, my goal is to get a new job?_ Of course this is the end goal; however, in my experience, spending the time to determine what your goals are early is a great way to feel productive and confident.
-The reason I broke down these goals into two categories is because it is important to feel like you are being productive every day, even if you are not getting emails or calls back.
+The reason I broke down these goals into two categories is that it is important to feel like you are being productive every day, even if you are not getting emails or calls back.

 Some examples I have used in the past for daily and weekly goals are: